Ronald K. Hoeflin: Intelligence tests and societies

 Ronald Hoeflin has been a member of various high IQ societies, including Mensa and Intertel.
 He cofounded the Triple Nine Society in 1978, and founded the Mega Society in 1982.
 He claims an IQ of 164, stating his scores have ranged from 125 to 175, depending upon the cognitive abilities tapped into.

 Hoeflin attempted, along with Kevin Langdon, to develop an IQ test that could measure adult IQs greater than three standard deviations from the population median, or IQ 145 (sd 15).
 Hoeflin's Mega Test was an unsupervised test without time limit consisting of 48 questions, half verbal and half mathematical.
 It was published in then science-fiction Omni magazine, in April 1985, and the results were used to norm the test.
 Hoeflin standardized the test six times, using equipercentile equating with SAT and other scores, and some extrapolation at the highest level.

+The Mega Test differed from conventional standardized intelligence tests in that it was unsupervised and untimed.
+Roger D. Carlson's evaluation in Test Critiques stated that the test "violates many good psychometric principles by overinterpreting the weak data of a self-selected sample."
+Other scholars have cautioned that norm tables for extreme IQ values often rely on extrapolation rather than representative empirical samples.

 The Mega Test, among other IQ tests, has been criticised for blurring specific domain knowledge with generalised intelligence, although "most psychologists can agree that [standard IQ tests] measure something valuable."
 For over sixty years, psychologists such as Leta Stetter Hollingworth, author of the book Children Above 180 IQ, have suggested that people with extremely high IQs are radically different from the general population.
 Identifying such people would require IQ tests with reliability not currently available for extreme ranges of IQ.

 The test's attempt to measure high IQ at the tail of the normal distribution has been academically evaluated.
 Although it is an innovative attempt to create a test that would evaluate very high IQ, the nature of the test - self administered without time limit - which was chosen for pragmatic reasons, would not necessarily measure general intelligence, but could measure resourcefulness or some other factor.
 The frequent renorming of the test by its author was non standard but also innovative.
-Nevertheless it contained well known statistical flaws, such as sample self selection.
+Nevertheless, it contained well known statistical flaws, such as sample self selection.
 The analysis could not therefore validate the conclusions.
 Attempts to eke out discrimination at the hundredth or thousandth percentile were clearly overwhelmed by the test's standard error, given that there were only 48 questions.
 The questions, too, were criticised for being structured with insufficient sensitivity to the detection of knowledge, because of the question format used.
 The test was thus described as not so much number crunching as "nothing short of number pulverisation".

+A 2020 analysis by David Redvaldsen of Hoeflin's Mega and Titan tests concluded that the official scores reported to test-takers were too high.

 In 1990, Hoeflin created the Titan Test, also published in Omni.